 Reflecting on New Zealand being unable to dismiss Mendis and Mathews, Black Caps skipper Kane Williamson told reporters: "We sat down and had a number of conversations and said 'what's something else we can try?'
 We tried pretty much all of it.

 "There wasn't a lot happening.
 We tried a few short balls and changes of tack and tried to build pressure for a period of time to buy a wicket to a certain extent.

 "Credit to the way the Sri Lankan batsmen played and denied us.
 They were very disciplined, very patient, and weren't looking to bat aggressively which might have given us an opportunity.
 They played very nicely.

 "Obviously it's a shame to have the weather around today because we felt if we could pick up a wicket and get into their lower order, there was still very much a chance of a result."

-Watch day two of the first Test between New Zealand and Sri Lanka live on Sky Sports Cricket from 9.55pm on Saturday.
+Watch the second Test live on Sky Sports Cricket (channel 404) from 9.55pm on Christmas Day.